-Companies also targeting JVs as a fast route to tech enablement

-However, companies are not just entering into joint venture agreements in order to tap local knowledge.
-There are an increasing number of cases where this is happening to get access to technical expertise that will open up opportunities in new and emerging product areas.
+On the other side of the world, in Malaysia, Lloyd's also Companies also targeting JVs as a fast route to tech has plans to expand.
+It currently serves the Malaysian enablement market as a Tier 2 reinsurer through its nine Labuan Service However, companies are not just entering into joint venture Companies, and as a cross-border reinsurer primarily from agreements in order to tap local knowledge.
+There are an London and Singapore.
+However, Lloyd's is working closely increasing number of cases where this is happening to get with the Malaysian authorities on an application for an access to technical expertise that will open up opportunities onshore Tier 1 reinsurance licence which will enable it to in new and emerging product areas. contribute greater capacity and specialist underwriting In a move targeting the market for small and medium-sized expertise in emerging and complex risks to serve the growing demands of the domestic insurance sector.

-In a move targeting the market for small and medium-sized enterprises, AIG entered into an agreement with Hamilton and Two Sigma to potentially access a market that Hamilton chairman and CEO Brian Duperreault said was worth USD 80 billion in premium and which is largely untapped.
+enterprises, AIG entered into an agreement with Hamilton and Two Sigma to potentially access a market that Hamilton chairman and CEO Brian Duperreault said was worth USD 80 billion in premium and which is largely untapped.